South Koreans hope fortune-tellers point way to top of the class

 Every bit helps, it would seem, when aiming for a spot at university.

-Up to 600,000 students take the college entrance exams each year and their preparations are grueling.
+Up to 600,000 students take the college entrance exams each year and their preparations are gruelling.
 Teenagers put in long hours as they pack into cram schools after a day of classes.

 But the pressure takes its toll.
 Nearly 40 percent of teenagers said they felt suicidal, according to government data.